laa-1-yay/laa-1-yay.github.io/source/_posts/2016-08-21-gsoc-final-submission.markdown

 **Dashboard App Related Work**

 Dashboard app is intended for organizing and to provide quick access to different analytical objects (maps, charts, reports, tables, etc) to an individual user.
 I had to re implement the whole app with the following changes :

--Re-implementing whole DHIS2 Dashboard app with the general DHIS SDK
+-Use general DHIS SDK for everything.
 -Follow the MVP (Model View Presenter) architecture.
 -Use Dagger to inject dependencies of SDK elements.
 -Remove Butter knife code